-Classes consist of face-to-face sessions on the UCR campus.
+Classes consist of virtual synchronous sessions, guides to asynchronous tasks, and face-to-face sessions on the UCR campus.
 Students will become aware of syntactical structures by using the focus on form approach.
-During the lessons there will be presentations, videos and group discussions to study the main theoretical grammar structures.
-Students will also do practice exercises with particular emphasis on communicative and structural exercises.
+During the lessons, there will be presentations, videos, and group discussions to study the main theoretical grammar structures.
+Students will also do practice tasks with particular emphasis on communicative and structural exercises.
 During practice, the instructor acts as a facilitator.
 Student active participation is essential for adequate understanding of the structures and mastery of their use.
-Given that this is a high virtual course, authentic materials for grammatical analysis, assignments and additional resources will be posted in the online site of the course in Mediación Virtual.
+Given that this is a high-virtual course, authentic materials for grammatical analysis, assignments, and additional resources will be posted in the online site of the course in Mediación Virtual.
 Students are expected to study the material at home and do their homework in order to actively participate in class discussions.

-All evaluations will be paper based and administered on campus.
+All evaluations will be administered on campus.
+They may be printed or online.